February Night Sky

 PLANET SIZES & ILLUMINATION

 Using a telescope one can observe Mercury's and Venus's phases, Jupiter's cloud belts and moons, and Saturn with its magnificent ring system.
-Venus is the bright "evening star" in the southwest.
-Jupiter remains large and bright, while Mars' disc is now smaller than Saturn's, but remains high in the sky for northern hemisphere observers.
-Saturn is in conjunction with the Sun on February 4, and unobservable.
+Venus is the bright "evening star" in the southwest after sunset.
+Jupiter is in conjunction with the Sun and difficult to see, while Mars' disc is now very small, but remains well placed in the sky for northern hemisphere observers.
+Saturn is now in the morning sky.
 Neptune and Uranus remain very far away, have relatively small discs, and generally reveal little if any detail.
 Graphics - Sky & Telescope

 THE SUN HAS AWAKENED!
 Daylight hours are getting longer, and solar activity is increasing as well.
 Telescopes equipped with approved solar filters are a safe way to see sunspots and other solar activity.